top of page

 April 2020

-Right, Margaret in July 1967, just after Whites shut down, and a few weeks before her wedding, At the time of this photo, she was Margaret Aslett.
+Right, Margaret in July 1967, just a year before Whites shut down, and a few weeks before her wedding, At the time of this photo, she was Margaret Aslett.

 My father Harry Bradley worked in Whites until it closed in 1967.
 He died in 1973 at the age of 59.
 When he went for radiotherapy at Belvedere it was like an old or really more truthfully, a young boys' reunion of Whites workers.